 Living in South Africa, we all know about the heat in summer.
-In South Africa, we have scorching areas where temperatures between 35 and 45 Deg are common during the day.
+In South Africa, we have scorching areas where temperatures between 35 and 45 Deg are expected during the day.
 However, after dark, the temperature drops, and it is fresh out but hot indoors.
 Let us look at a few affordable ways to cool your home in summer.

 When we go to sleep at night, it feels as though we are in a heated room.
 So how do we reduce the temperature in the house to be more comfortable without using an air conditioner?
 Running an aircon is expensive with the cost of energy today.
 The idea of insulating our homes with thermal insulation is to reduce the need for heating and cooling.

 Affordable Ways to Cool Your Home In Summer

 We will look at the most affordable ways to cool your home in the summer.
 As much as 35% of all heat in the home is via the roof space into the house.
-The heat in the roof space on a hot day can reach temperatures of up to 60 degrees in summer.
+The heat in the roof space on a hot day can reach up to 60 degrees in summer.
 For this reason, we must stop the warm air from entering the house.

 As much as 35% of the suns rays enter the home, resulting in a hotter house in summer.

 35% Of All Heat Entering The Home is Via The Windows

 We need windows in the home, right.
 So let us look at a few ways to reduce the suns rays from heating our house.

 Firstly we need to consider ways to block the heat.
 Secondly, we need to execute this plan.
 We live in South Africa, so open windows all day is not an option for many homeowners.